liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/04-creating-and-bundling-javascript-portlets-with-js-tooling/01-creating-and-bundling-javascript-portlets-with-front-end-tools-intro.markdown

 $$$

-This section explains how to configure these options for generated JS portlets:
+This section explains how to configure these options for generated JS widgets:

 - Installing the Liferay JS Generator and generating a bundle
 - Configuring system and instance settings